getsidekicker/flagr-feature-typescript/README.md

 ## Synchronous usage

-In the event that you can't use a promises (such as within React components), you can directly use the evaluator.
+In the event that you can't use promises (such as within React components), you can directly use the evaluator.

 ```typescript
 // Invoked in a global context